 Mulhall Integration Programme

 Many of the parents we see are at their wits’ end, having tried unsuccessfully to get adequate support, even though they know something is not right.
-Discovering that there is a simple physical cause for their child’s or their own difficulties – one that can be successfully treated – is a huge relief.
+Discovering that there is a simple physical cause for their child’s or their own developmental difficulties – one that can be successfully treated – is a huge relief.

 With boys the problems tend to come to the surface quickly and are unambiguous.
 For girls the signs are usually subtler, which is why it’s always worth checking if you have any nagging doubts.
 Early on they tend to do well but leading up to puberty, girls begin to plateau and previously unknown problems emerge.
 We see nearly twice as many boys as girls.